itinerarymagic-lang/envoys-tutorials/content/docs/introduction-to-envoys.md

 ---

-## The New Reconciliation App

-Everything lives in one place now, instead of split across tools.
-Login links are available in your ENVOYS HQ Profile.

-## I&B Requests

-Mostly relevant to other teams — it surfaces Itinerary & Budget request information across the system.

----

 ## Record Details: Keeping Things Organized

 A few rules of thumb for how tables and records stay usable as the system grows: